-Permission from the Dean and the Domestic Bursar is required for all parties with more than 10 people present held in College, including the gardens.
-In order to avoid trouble with gate-crashers, the guests should be personally invited by written (paper or email) invitations.
+Permission from the Dean and Domestic Bursar is required for all parties held in College where more than 10 people are present.
+This includes gatherings in the gardens.
+To avoid trouble with gate-crashers, guests should be personally invited by written invitation (i.e., paper or email).
 Those who wish to entertain in a College house should first obtain permission from any resident tutor.
-Student event end times will be determined by the Dean, but all parties must end by 11.45pm.
-Students wishing to use College rooms or space, including the JCR for undergraduates, the MCR for graduates, the Wordsworth Room, or College Bar, should first book the room with the Conference and Events Team, then obtain permission from the Dean and the Domestic Bursar (and the Bar Manager, where applicable).
-Application forms for this purpose can be found online at www.sthughs.ox.ac.uk/currentstudents/facilities/student-event-application-form/.Forms will only be considered if submitted at least two weeks in advance of the proposed event.
-Some events require a longer period of consultation and permission.
-Events requiring catering or College staff to be in attendance should be submitted at least one month in advance.
+The closing time for student events will be determined by the Dean, but all parties must end by 11.45pm at the latest.
+Students wishing to use College rooms or spaces, including the JCR for undergraduates, the MCR for graduates, or the College Bar, should first book the room with the Conference Office, then obtain permission from the Dean and the Domestic Bursar (and the Bar Manager, if applicable).

+Application forms for this purpose can be found online at www.st-hughs.ox.ac.uk/currentstudents/facilities/student-event-application-form/.
+Forms will only be considered if submitted at least two weeks in advance of the proposed event.
+Some events require a longer period of consultation and permission, and events requiring catering or College staff attendance must be submitted at least one month in advance.

-Extra cleaning and any damage will be charged.
-To avoid disturbance during working times, permission is normally given for evening parties on Friday and Saturday nights only.
-Permission will not be granted for parties or events during the period of from Sunday at the end of Week 3 of Trinity Term until all University examinations are complete, (known as the 'Entz Ban' period).
+Damages and costs for additional cleaning will be charged where needed.
+To avoid disturbance during working hours, permission is normally given for evening parties on Friday and Saturday nights only.
+Permission will not be granted for parties or events from Sunday at the end of Trinity Term Week 3 until all University examinations are complete.
+This period is known as the 'Entz Ban'.

 No Society or Club meeting will be permitted which might contravene section I (n) of the Disciplinary Code, which states that junior members may not "intentionally or recklessly engage in [...] conduct which is detrimental to the interests of the College".
-Students are not permitted to use the college facilities, property, name or address for financial gain.
-Students wishing to book society or club events must complete a room booking form.
+Students are not permitted to use the college facilities, property, name, or address for financial gain.